 Reducing medication dosage

-If your dog is having an autoimmune disease and you are using immunosuppressants, then warts may be caused because of a reaction to these drugs.
+If your dog has an autoimmune disease and you are using immunosuppressants, then warts may be caused because of a reaction to these drugs.
 You may have to quit or reduce the dose of these medications to deal with warts.

 Increasing immunity

-Warts may also be caused due to a weak immune system.
-Ensure you provide high-quality supplements to your dog to boost it’s immunity.
+Warts may caused due to a weak immune system.
+Ensure you provide high-quality supplements to your dog to boost its immunity.

 Antibiotics